Joseph E. Flaherty, Ph.D.

 Genomic approaches and field studies are being used in my program to understand fungal biology.
 We employ real-time qPCR and microarray analysis of gene expression to characterize developmental mutants of Fusarium graminearum.
 Field studies are focused on understanding the effects of crop selection on Fusarium populations.
 Student-driven projects are facilitated by collaborations with scientists from government (USDA-ARS), industry (Monsanto), and academia (Purdue University).

-Together with Coker College’s institutional commitment to providing resources to stimulate research experiences for undergraduates, my research program has benefitted from extramural support from the SC-EPSCoR Collaborative Research Program (CRP), IDeA Network of Biomedical Research Excellence (INBRE), the South Carolina Independent Colleges and Universities (SCICU), and the National Science Foundation (NSF-CAREER award no. 0845324).
+Together with Coker University’s institutional commitment to providing resources to stimulate research experiences for undergraduates, my research program has benefitted from extramural support from the SC-EPSCoR Collaborative Research Program (CRP), IDeA Network of Biomedical Research Excellence (INBRE), the South Carolina Independent Colleges and Universities (SCICU), and the National Science Foundation (NSF-CAREER award no. 0845324).
 Student-driven projects are facilitated by collaborations with scientists from government (USDA-ARS), industry (Monsanto), and academia (Purdue University and University of Arkansas).

 For more information: Combating Crop Diseases (US News & World Report, 6/4/12)